znyadzi/ofwa-Interview-test/README.md

-# Mini Galamsey Data Analysis Tool
+# Galamsey Data Analysis API

 This project is a Django REST API designed to manage and analyze data related to illegal mining (Galamsey) sites in various towns and regions.
 It provides functionalities to:
 - Upload and manage Galamsey site data via CSV files.